If you like mystery, intrigue, a beautifully told story, and a hint of love added in for good measure, you're bound to love the novel, Still Life.

 — Cari (4 out of 5 stars)

-— Booklist (starred review)“Filled with unexpected insights, this winning traditional mystery sets a solid foundation for future entries in the series.”
+— Chicago Tribune“Filled with unexpected insights, this winning traditional mystery sets a solid foundation for future entries in the series.”

 — Publishers Weekly (starred review)“Cerebral, wise and compassionate, Gamache is destined for stardom.
 Don’t miss this stellar debut.”

-— Kirkus Reviews (starred review)“A gem of a debut novel—clever, charming, with perceptively realized characters…and the enormously appealing Chief Inspector Armand Gamache.
-I can’t wait for the next installment.”
+— Kirkus Reviews (starred review)“Clever, charming, with perceptively realized characters…and the enormously appealing Chief Inspector Armand Gamache.”

-— Deborah Crombie, New York Times bestselling author“An excellent, subtle plot full of understanding of the deeper places in human nature, and many wise observations that will enrich the reader long after the pages are closed.”
+— Deborah Crombie, New York Times bestselling author“An excellent, subtle plot full of understanding of the deeper places in human nature.”

-— Reginald Hill, author of The Stranger House“Still Life is a masterpiece of a traditional drawing room mystery, repainted in the autumnal colors of the Canadian countryside.
-Louise Penny is a storytelling artist.”
+— Anne Perry, author of Long Spoon Lane“Still Life is a masterpiece of a traditional drawing room mystery, repainted in the autumnal colors of the Canadian countryside.”

 — christi, 6/1/2018" I'very read all Louise Penny's novels and loved them.
 So, I was anxious to try an audiobook.
 The audiobook was true to the novel, but a more animated narration would have made it wonderful.
 Thus, the narration was often monotone and drug at times. "